Fix "Discovered - Currently Not Indexed" in Search Console (2026 Triage)

 This page is the quick fix-it triage.
 For the longer indie-site strategy (authority, internal links, crawl budget over weeks and months), see Discovered not indexed — strategy for new indie sites.

-What “Discovered – currently not indexed” means: Google knows the URL exists (from your sitemap or some external link), but hasn’t dispatched a crawler to fetch it yet.
-Completely different from “Crawled – currently not indexed” — that one was fetched and rejected; this one wasn’t even fetched.
+What “Discovered - currently not indexed” means: Google knows the URL exists (from your sitemap or a link) but has not dispatched a crawler to fetch it yet.
+That is different from “Crawled - currently not indexed”, where the page was fetched and rejected.
+Here it was never fetched.
+The fix is not to force a crawl; it is to make Google decide your site is worth spending crawl budget on.

 Common causes